Behind the Bricks: Brickyard Crossing golf course

-INDIANAPOLIS (WISH) — Every race fan knows that Indianapolis Motor Speedway is home to the “Greatest Spectacle in Racing,” but for golfers, it’s the home of one of the most unique golf courses in the world — Brickyard Crossing.
+Indianapolis Motor Speedway is home to the “Greatest Spectacle in Racing,” and for golfers, it’s the home of one of the most unique golf courses in the world — Brickyard Crossing.

+Doug Boles, IMS president, gave a tour of Brickyard Crossing to show what makes it such a special place for golfers on the latest episode of “Behind the Bricks.”
+Zach Horrall, social media specialist for Indianapolis Motor Speedway, joined us Friday on “Life.Style.Live!” to dive further into this week’s episode.
+The series can now be viewed on WISHTV.com.

 Brickyard Crossing is an 18-hole, Par 72 golf course.
 It was built in 1929 by the second owner of IMS, World War I flying ace Eddie Rickenbacker, and its current configuration was laid out by legendary golf course designer Pete Dye.